 A marketing automation process lets you consistently retain more prospects.
 This also incrementally increases your prospect retention on a long-term basis.

 Create long-term Prospect Management

-With a CRM, you can create long-term prospect management to attract maximum number of leads.
+With CRM, you can create long-term prospect management to attract the maximum number of leads.
 This enables you to segment and strategic each client and prospect.
-Here, you can allocate each lead to a definite profile based on particular details such as contact number, address etc…
+Here, you can allocate each lead to a definite profile based on particular details such as contact number, address etc.

 Having a consistent prospect engagement strategy means that you can increase your retention and customer acquisition costs.

 It’s proved beyond doubt that business could earn a better profit margin through selling to their existing customers, rather than attaining new customer base.
 With CM-based selling, you can directly drill-down and maximize new up-selling and cross-selling opportunities.

 With CRM-based reporting and analytics, you can directly identify new opportunities within your existing customer base.